alexpermiakov/idp/README.md

 #### Store Credentials in AWS SSM

 **Important**: Store credentials in **each AWS account where an EKS cluster runs** (dev, staging, prod).
-ArgoCD Image Updater runs as a pod in the cluster and needs to access SSM parameters in the same account.
+ArgoCD runs as a pod in the cluster and needs to access SSM parameters in the same account.

 You can use the **same GitHub App for all environments** (simpler) or create separate apps per environment (more isolation).